pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/switch/let_var_cases.md

 `````
 throws: Parser error!
-  Tried to define a var which was already bound as a lexical binding
+  Tried to define a var `foo` which was already bound as a lexical binding

 switch (x) { case a: let foo; break; case b: var foo; break; }
                                                  ^------- error